About Us

 President & Board Chairman

-That's how The One House Project got its name and its mission all at once.
-The dream was simple: launch a project that everyone could be part of.
-Give one dollar a month through a website.
+That's how The One House Project got its name and its mission.
+Give a dollar a month.
 Volunteer on a Saturday.
 Start something new or grow something that already works.
-Everyone in the community plays a role.
-We just pull it all together.
+Everyone plays a role — we just pull it all together.

 OUR TEAM